The Vine (bus rapid transit)

 The Vine is a bus rapid transit (BRT) system operated by C-Tran in Vancouver, Washington, United States.
-As of 2025, it has two completed lines and one planned to open in the future.
+As of 2026, it has two completed lines and one currently under construction.
 The Green Line, which runs along Fourth Plain Boulevard from downtown Vancouver to the Vancouver Mall, opened on January 8, 2017.
 The Red Line, which runs along Mill Plain Boulevard from downtown Vancouver to the eastern suburbs of the city, opened on October 1, 2023.
 Both lines replaced existing bus routes and operate with articulated buses.

-A third line, the Purple Line, is planned to serve the Old Highway 99 corridor between downtown Vancouver and the Washington State University Vancouver campus in Salmon Creek and is scheduled to be completed and open in 2027.
+A third line, the Purple Line, is under construction, planned to serve the Old Highway 99 corridor between downtown Vancouver and the Washington State University Vancouver campus in Salmon Creek and is scheduled to be completed and open in 2027.
 An extension of the Green Line to serve the eastern suburbs is planned to open in 2028.

 Lines

 Green Line

 The Green Line, also known as The Vine on Fourth Plain, serves a 6 mi route with 34 stations and runs primarily in mixed traffic on Fourth Plain Boulevard.
 It travels from its western terminus at Turtle Place in downtown Vancouver to the Vancouver Mall Transit Center.
 The line opened on January 8, 2017, following a community celebration; the first day of service with The Vine's articulated buses was on January 9 due to a winter storm.
 In its first year of service, The Vine carried 45 percent more riders than Route 4 and operating costs decreased by 21 percent.